aces/Loris/modules/module_manager/README.md

 ## Permissions

-The superuser permission is required to manage modules.
+The `module_manager_view` permission allows a user to view the list of modules, and the `module_manager_edit` allows the user to modify the state of installed modules.

 ## Configurations